-8.2 Enquiries
+8.2.
+Enquiries

-The DSL or Deputy DSL should refer to the Safeguarding Children Partnership or Local Safeguarding Adult Board procedures (for the area where Smile Education is based) which should specify:
+The Designated Safeguarding Officer/Deputy Designated Safeguarding Officer should refer to the Safeguarding Children Partnership or Local Safeguarding Adult Board procedures (for the area where Smile Education is based) which should specify:

 - action to be taken pending the outcome of the police investigations; - action to be taken following a decision to prosecute an individual; - action to be taken following a decision not to prosecute; - action to be taken pending a trial; - responses to both acquittal and conviction.